alyssavanerelli/alyssavanerelli.github.io/_projects/3_project.md

 R. Graham Reynolds.
 </div>

 _Chilabothrus_ is a completely insular genus of boid snakes occurring throughout the West Indies.
-The genus is composed of 14 species and nearly half of these species are newly described or recently elevated species[^1].
+The genus is composed of 14 species and nearly half of these are newly described or recently elevated[^1].
 Several species within this genus face serious conservation concerns such as introduced predators, anthropogenic habitat destruction, poaching for the pet trade, and low genetic diversity[^2],[^3],[^4],[^5].
 Two species are listed as endangered on the IUCN Red List, while the newly-discovered _C. argentum_ is critically endangered and represented by as few as 135 remaining individuals (Figure 1).